 He wasn’t looking outwards and asking himself if he was better than his fellow competitors.

 Instead, he was looking inwards and asking “am I doing better than when I started?
 Have I improved?
-And he was finding great fulfillment in what he found.
+And he was finding great fulfilment in what he found.

 He was mastering the art of The Reverse Gap for business growth.
-And that sense of achievement is formidable future fuel for his next endeavor.
+And that sense of achievement is formidable future fuel for his next endeavour.

 “Rather than comparing yourself with others, compare yourself with who you were last week, last month, last year.”